Santa Claus Conquers the Martians: Critical

+Legacy

 The theme from the film was released on record in November 1964 by "Milton Delugg and the Little Eskimos" on Four Corners Records, a subsidiary of Kapp Records.
-Its catalog number was FC 4-114.
+Its catalog number is FC 4-114.
 It did not reach the charts.
+The trumpeter Al Hirt that year released a singles version of the theme, with the other side of the record being "White Christmas".

 A single-issue comic book adaptation and read-along of the film was published by Dell Comics in March 1966.

 The film was featured in season 3 episode 21 of Mystery Science Theater 3000 in 1991.

 A theatrical production of Santa Claus Conquers the Martians: The Musical premiered in 1993 at the Factory Theatre in Chicago, adapted and directed by Sean Abley.

 Beginning in February 1998, a remake was rumored with David Zucker as producer, and Jim Carrey attached to play Dropo.
 An estimated release date was announced as 2002, though the film was then believed to have gone into development hell.
 As of December 2020, IMDb lists a remake with a projected 2021 release date, directed by Cynthia Webster, the daughter of the original film's director.

 It spawned a tongue-in-cheek novelization by Lou Harry, released in 2005 by Penguin Books/Chamberlain Bros.
-The book, which includes a DVD of the original film, presents the story from the perspective of a now-adult Girmar, who has not only succeeded her father as the ruler of Mars but also narrates the tale in a 'valley girl' type of language.
+The book, which includes a DVD of the original film, presents the story from the perspective of a now-adult Girmar, who has not only succeeded her father as the ruler of Mars but also narrates the tale in a valley girl type of language.

 In 2006, a second theatrical production premiered at the Maverick Theater in Fullerton, California.
 This version was adapted by Brian Newell and Nick McGee.
 The Maverick's production has become a comedic success and a local tradition that has been performed there every holiday season since 2006, with a 10th-anniversary production being performed in December 2015.

+In 2016, a third theatrical adaptation premiered at The Red Curtain Foundation for the Arts in Marysville, Washington, this version written and directed by Nick Poling.
+Like the film, the script for this adaptation is in the public domain.

 Sloppy Seconds covered the theme song in 1992.